 This station is isolated and desolate, the locality being only a waste of rough lava rock.
 No quarters have been provided for the keeper.
 The only line of supply is over a rough trail, the nearest water and provisions being ten miles distant.
 To provide at least temporary relief from the hardship to which the keeper is exposed, $200 worth of materials were purchased for the construction of a shelter and water tank.
 A suitable dwelling should be constructed at this…southernmost point of the Hawaiian Islands.
 The light is important, and the keeper should have this inducement to remain.

-The first keeper of the light was John T. Nakai, who could trace his family lineage back to two brothers who lived at Ka Lae and were supposedly important fishermen for Kamehameha I.
+The first keeper of the light was John T. Nakai, who could trace his family lineage back to two brothers who lived at Ka Lae and were supposedly important fishermen for Kamehameha I. Before a dwelling was built for him, Keeper Nakai lived in a small pyramidal dwelling that he had built near the light.

 Just over ten acres of land on Ka Lae were set aside for lighthouse purposes by a proclamation signed by President Theodore Roosevelt on December 4, 1908, and work soon began on a dwelling for the keeper.
 Hearing of the proposed construction on Ka Lae, Professor William Tufts Brigham of the Bishop Museum on Oahu wrote to Governor Frear and requested that care be taken to not damage the ancient heiau (Hawaiian temple) on the point.
 The temple was reportedly the only one where the native religion was still practiced, and Captain Otwell gave his assurances to the governor that the heiau would not be disturbed.